jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Salting vs key stretching**: salting adds randomness and uniqueness to each password before hashing, which reduces the effectiveness of rainbow table attacks; key stretching makes the hashing process deliberately slow, making it much more challenging for attackers to crack passwords using brute-force or precomputed tables; common password hashing algorithms that use key stretching include PBKDF2, bcrypt, and scrypt
 - **SDx**: software-defined everything refers to replacing hardware with software using virtualization; includes virtualization, virtualized software, virtual networking, containerization, serverless architecture, IaC, SDN, VSAN, software-defined storage (SDS), VDI, VMI SDV, and software-defined data center (SDDC)
 - **Session key**: a symmetric encryption key generated for one-time use; usually requires a key encapsulation approach to eliminate key management issues
+- **Sherwood Applied Business Security Architecture (SABSA)**: Enterprise Security Architecture based on a risk-driven model based on business requirements for security
 - **Static Environments**: apps, OSs, hardware, or networks that are created/configured to meet a particular need or function are set to remain unaltered; static environments, embedded systems, network-enabled devices, edge, fog, and mobile devices need security management that may include network segmentation, security layers, app firewalls, manual updates, firmware version control, wrappers, and control redundancy/diversity
 - **Stream mode encryption**: system using a process that treats the input plaintext as a continuous flow of symbols, encrypting one symbol at a time; usually uses a streaming key, using part of the key as a one-time key for each symbol's encryption
 - **Stream cipher**: a symmetric key cipher where plaintext digits are combined with a pseudorandom cipher digit stream; each plaintext digit is encrypted one at a time with the corresponding digit of the keystream, to give a ciphertext stream
 - **Substitution cipher**: uses an encryption algorithm to replace each character or bit of the plaintext message with a different character; one of the earliest substitution ciphers was developed by Julius Caesar, known as the "Caesar cipher"
 - **Symmetric encryption**: process that uses the same key (or a simple transformation of it) for both encryption/decryption
+- **The Open Group Architecture Framework (TOGAF)**: Enterprise Security Architecture that provides for rapid and iterative development, defining business goals and aligning them with architecture objectives
 - **Transposition cypher**: encryption/decryption process using transposition
 - **Trust and Assurance**: trust is the presence of a security mechanism or capability; assurance is how reliable the security mechanism(s) are at providing security
 - **VESDA**: very early smoke detection process (air sensing device brand name)
 - **Work factor**: (AKA Work function) is a way to measure the strength of a cryptography system, measuring the effort in terms of cost/time to decrypt messages; amount of effort necessary to break a cryptographic system using a brute-force attack, measured in elapsed time
+- **Zachman**: Enterprise Security Architecture based on 2-d table of what, how, when who, where, why; and identification, definition, representation, specification, configuration, and installation
 - **Zero-knowledge proof**: one person demonstrates to another that they can achieve a result that requires sensitive info without actually disclosing the sensitive info

 ## [3.1](#31--research-implement-and-manage-engineering-processes-using-secure-design-principles-osg-9-chpts-18916)  Research, implement, and manage engineering processes using secure design principles (OSG-9 Chpts 1,8,9,16)